-1. From Start, select All apps then Acer.
-Select Acer Recovery Management in the list of Acer apps.

-2. Select the Restore tab and click Get Started to Choose an option.
+- 1. From Start, select Acer then Acer Recovery Management. - 2.
+Select the Restore tab and click Get Started to Choose an option.

 3. Select Remove everything to reset your PC back to its factory default.
 This process will reinstall your operating system and remove all of your personal files, apps, and settings.